You publish that awesome piece of content. If you don’t promote it properly, no one reads it.

 - Ultimate guides

-In these blog posts, make sure you include lots of statistics, researches, facts, and also make sure that the blog post delivers true value to your target audience.
+In these blog posts, make sure you include lots of statistics, research, facts, and also make sure that the blog post delivers true value to your target audience.

 Before writing any blog post, take a look at some of the highly shared content in that topic, and try to analyze what made them go viral.